 - Improper sanitation

 - Criminal acts

 This area of law can be more complicated than a breach of the lease agreement, but consulting an experienced Massachusetts commercial eviction attorney can help you determine the best path forward.

-The "rights" of a commercial tenant are often considered "less" than that of a residential tenant, as a commercial entity has the power to negotiate its own terms and fight its own battles.
+The "rights" of a commercial tenant are often considered "less" than that of a residential tenant, as a commercial entity has the power to negotiate its own terms and fight its own battles, and an eviction does not implicate a person's living space.
 However, this does not mean that commercial tenants have no rights.

 A commercial tenant also has the right to enjoy a tenancy free from serious interference.
 This includes keeping the property in a substantially safe condition.
 While this can be limited in a commercial lease, the right still exists.

 A landlord should not engage in any form of "self-help" in order to effectuate an eviction of a commercial tenant (or any tenant for that matter).
 Self-help is illegal and can result in very serious financial sanctions against the landlord.

 Self-help can include, but is not limited to:

 - Changing the locks